Florgol/SonarQube-feature-exploration/README.md

 # SonarQubeFeatureExploration
-I am exploring the features of SonarQube as part of my studies at the BHT Berlin.
+This is an exploration of the features of SonarQube as part of my studies at the BHT Berlin.